Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 __5. Restart services__

-After you have configured everything, please all services.
+After you have configured all passwords, please restart all services.
 - Filebeat    - It is now using the beats_system user to send monitoring information
 - Logstash    - Using the logstash_system to send monitoring data and logstash user to insert documents
 - Kibana      - Is using the kibana_system to send monitoring data